Christ the King Parish History

-In 1943 the government took possession of the area that included the small communities of Richland, Hanford, and White Bluffs for the construction of nuclear facilities.
+In 1943 the government took possession of the area that included the small communities of Richland, Hanford and White Bluffs for the construction of nuclear facilities.
 The project was initially called the Hanford Engineering Works.
-The Catholics in these communities at that time depended on services provided by the Kennewick parish.
-Father William J. Sweeney was the pastor at that time.
-The government gave the Kennewick parish permission to continue using the existing Lady of the Rosary Parish at White Bluffs for services.
+The Catholics in these communities at that time depended on services provided by St. Joseph’s Parish in Kennewick.
+Father William J. Sweeney was the Pastor at that time.
+The government gave St. Joseph’s Parish permission to continue using the existing Lady of the Rosary Parish at White Bluffs for services.
 A security clearance and badge had to be issued to Father Sweeney for him to have access to the restricted area.
 Beginning in July 1943, Mass was celebrated every Sunday in White Bluffs for the construction workers.
-Because of the rapidly increasing attendance, Catholic services were transfered in August from White Bluffs to a small white tent at the construction workers camp being built at the old town of Hanford.
+Because of the rapidly increasing attendance, Catholic services were transferred in August from White Bluffs to a small white tent, provided by the army, at the construction workers camp being built at the old town of Hanford.
 The tent could seat only about 150 people.
 As the congregation continued to grow rapidly, a section was added to the tent.
 Occasional masses were also said at Grange Hall, located at the corner of Stevens and Van Giesen Street where the current Lutheran Church is situated, often called the cupcake church.

 In October 1943, Fr.
 Sweeney asked the government for a church and was given a circus tent that seated 1,500 people and was built at the Hanford construction camp.
-It was used as a theater for the workers on weekdays and Mass on Sunday.
-To assist in handling the rapidly increasing workload, Father Bernard Schiller was assigned to the Kennewick parish as Father Sweeney’s assistant in May 1944.
-In June 1944, church services were moved again into a newly constructed large auditorium and theater in the Hanford construction camp as the congregation attending church had grown to more than 1500.
+It was used as a theater for workers on weekdays and Mass on Sunday.
+To assist in the handling of the rapidly increasing workload, Father Bernard Schiller was assigned to St. Joseph’s Parish as Father Sweeney’s assistant in May 1944.
 At the peak of construction at the nuclear facilities, there were more than 50,000 people housed at the Hanford site.
-The last Mass in the new auditorium was held in February 1945, as a new church for Catholics had been completed in Richland.
-Mass in the new church was celebrated for the first time on Christmas of 1944.
+The last mass in the 1,500-seat tent was held in February 1945, as a new stick-built church for Catholics had been completed in Richland.
+Mass in the new church was celebrated for the first time on Christmas 1944.

 The church was blessed on February 11, 1945 by Bishop Charles White and dedicated to our Lord under the title of Christ the King.
-At that time, Richland was still a mission church serviced by the Kennewick parish, which was part of the Spokane diocese.
+At that time, Richland was still a mission church serviced by St. Joseph’s Parish, which was part of the Spokane diocese.
 Father Sweeney moved from Kennewick into the new rectory in Richland in February 1945.
 His assistant, Father Schiller, remained in Kennewick.
-This arrangement continued until July 1, 1946, when Richland became a parish, separate from St. Joseph’s Parish and Father Sweeney was re-assigned as the pastor of Christ the King.
-In 1951, Christ the King Parish became part of the newly formed Diocese of Yakima.
-Also in that year, members of the parish formed the CEE KAY Credit Union.
+This arrangement continued until July 1, 1946, when Christ the King became a self-sustaining parish, separate from St. Joseph’s Parish and Father Sweeney was re-assigned as the pastor of Christ the King.
+In 1951, Christ the King Parish became part of the newly established Diocese of Yakima.
+Also, in that year, members of the parish formed the CEE KAY Credit Union.
 Its services were available to all parish members.
 It continued to operate for many years.